-DATE EXECUTED COMPANY SIZE OF FACILITY AMOUNT UTILIZED AT AUGUST 1, 2005 TERMINATION DATE

-, CenterPoint Energy \$1,000 \$152 (1) March 7, 2010

-CenterPoint Houston 200 March 7, 2010

-CenterPoint Houston 1,310 (2)
+AMOUNT UTILIZED AT DATE EXECUTED COMPANY SIZE OF FACILITY NOVEMBER 1, 2005 TERMINATION DATE March 7, 2005 CenterPoint Energy \$1,000 \$271 (1) March 7, 2010 March 7, 2005 CenterPoint Houston 200 March 7, 2010 March 7, 2005 CenterPoint Houston 1,310 (2) June 30, 2005 CERC Corp.

-CERC Corp.
 400 June 30, 2010

-- (1) Includes \$27 million of outstanding letters of credit and \$125 million of commercial paper backstopped by the credit facility. - (2) Revolver until November 2005 with two-year term-out of borrowed moneys.
+(1) Includes \$27 million of outstanding letters of credit, \$40 million outstanding under the revolving credit facility and \$204 million of commercial paper backstopped by the credit facility.

+(2) Revolver until November 2005 with two-year term-out of borrowed moneys.

 The \$1 billion CenterPoint Energy credit facility backstops a \$1 billion commercial paper program under which CenterPoint Energy began issuing commercial paper in June 2005.
-No commercial paper was outstanding as of June 30, 2005.
+As of September 30, 2005, \$187 million of commercial paper was outstanding.
 The commercial paper is rated "Not Prime" by Moody's, "A-3" by S&P and "F3" by Fitch, Inc. (Fitch).
 We cannot assure you that these ratings, or the credit ratings set forth below in "-- Impact on Liquidity of a Downgrade in Credit Ratings," will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
 We note that these credit ratings are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings and the execution of our commercial strategies.

 Securities Registered with the SEC.
-At June 30, 2005, CenterPoint Energy had a shelf registration statement covering senior debt securities, preferred stock and common stock aggregating \$1 billion and CERC Corp. had a shelf registration statement covering \$50 million principal amount of debt securities.
+At September 30, 2005, CenterPoint Energy had a shelf registration statement covering senior debt securities, preferred stock and common stock aggregating \$1 billion and CERC Corp. had a shelf registration statement covering \$500 million principal amount of debt securities.